-As per Sacer & Oluic (2013), the accuracy of accounting data affected decision-making by the AIS consistency and accuracy.
-Many organizations tend to apply complicated and advance IT systems involving AIS (Al-Hanini, 2011; Lowe et al., 2018; Handoko et al., 2019).
-AIS affect the companies' reporting process and company performance (Cohen & Wright, 2002; Soudani et al., 2012; Trigo, Al-Hiyari et al., 2013; Estébanez, 2014).
+As per Sacer and Oluic (2013), the accuracy of accounting data affected decision-making by the AIS consistency and accuracy.
+Many organizations tend to apply complicated and advance IT systems involving AIS (Al-Hanini, 2011, Lowe et al., 2018, Handoko et al., 2019).
+AIS affect the companies' reporting process and company performance (Cohen et al., 2002).
 This study focuses on an important issue for the users of financial statements, auditors and management as the importance of using AIS and its role in improving the quality of external audit and the accuracy of financial information.
 The importance of the study stems from the lack of studies related to the extent of the role of using AIS and external auditing.
 The AIS can help the auditors to conduct the main audit steps, which include the planning, gathering evidence, risk assessment measures, substantive testing procedures, communicating audit results (Janvrin et al., 2009).
 It allows the auditors to collect data quickly and accurately.
 The computerized system imposes different control procedures on the financial process.
 One of the main advantages of the computerized system is access to the information, which reflects on the main characters of the information that involves reliability, accessibility, accuracy, appropriateness and timely.
 Also, accounting work can be adequately done by reducing the probability of the falsification of financial information (Belfo & Trigo, 2013).

-Investigating the role of AIS in improving the quality of external audit is a vital and basic issue for financial regulators, academics and policymakers such as government authority, management and shareholders, as the impact of the AIS on work and culture strategies as this information system is complementary to other control systems (Hayale et al., 2006).
+Investigating the role of AIS in improving the quality of external audit is a vital and basic issue for financial regulators, academics and policymakers such as government authority, management and shareholders, as the impact of the AIS on work and culture strategies as this information system is complementary to other control systems (Hayale & Abu Khadra, 2006).